Is your dog breathing heavy at night?

 Dogs have a general tendency for liver weakness or liver disease.
 This organ’s prime time of activity is usually around 1 a.m. to 3 a.m.
-If you notice that your dog pants around this time, take your dog through a liver cleanse by administering Livton for four to eight weeks.
-If your dog is older or has been on processed food, do the full eight weeks.
+If you notice that your dog pants around this time, start a liver cleanse by administering LiverTune for six weeks initially.
+You can then do a four-week cleanse every six months as a follow-up.

 Feeding your dog earlier in the day may also help.
 This will reduce the nighttime metabolic activity, your dog will produce less heat and will pant less.
 Feeding once a day is preferred.
 Your dog will get a natural mini fast, which is a more of a natural state for dogs.